 In T 932/99 claim 1 was directed to a product per se.
 The claim defined only the structure of a membrane as such, independently from its installation in an apparatus for gas separation.
-The board pointed out that, for this reason, the indication in the claim "capable of separating oxygen from oxygencontaining gaseous mixture" merely served the purpose of defining a capability of the claimed membrane, without imparting any limitations on any actual use of the structure claimed.
+The board pointed out that, for this reason, the indication in the claim "capable of separating oxygen from oxygen‑containing gaseous mixture" merely served the purpose of defining a capability of the claimed membrane, without imparting any limitations on any actual use of the structure claimed.
 The respondents had argued that, if claim 1 was interpreted in the light of the description, those limitations would be apparent.
 However, the board held that a distinction had to be drawn between, on the one hand, the fact that it might be necessary to take into account any explicit definition as given in the description for interpreting a claim's term and, on the other hand, the attempt to use Art.
 69 EPC 1973 as a basis for reading limitations derived from the description into claims in order to avoid objections based on lack of novelty or inventive step.
-The latter approach to interpretation, whereby features mentioned only in the description were read into claim 1 as necessary limitations, was incompatible with the Convention (T 1208/97; see also T 945/99, T 2049/07).
+The latter approach to interpretation, whereby features mentioned only in the description were read into claim 1 as necessary limitations, was incompatible with the EPC (referring to T 1208/97).
+See also T 945/99, T 2049/07.

 In T 1018/02 the board emphasised that, although a claim must not be interpreted in a way which was illogical or did not make sense, the description could not be used to give a different meaning to a claim feature which in itself imparted a clear, credible technical teaching to the skilled reader.
-This also applied if the feature had not been initially disclosed in the form appearing in the claim (see also T 373/01 and T 396/01).
+This also applied if the feature had not been initially disclosed in the form appearing in the claim.
+See also T 373/01, T 396/01.